izukune/izukune/README.md

 Hello.
 My name is IZU.<br />
 I am working part-time as an AI engineer in an AI venture.
-There, I am doing research and development on natural language processing and artificial intelligence for 3d data.
+I'm doing research and development on natural language processing and artificial intelligence for 3d data like CAD.

 I'm also working as a freelancer on web development projects.